 - Very high price point.

-- Dynamic range at base ISO might be slightly less than some non-global shutter stacked sensors.
+- The dynamic range at base ISO may be slightly less than that of some non-global-shutter stacked sensors.

 - 24.6 MP may be lower resolution for still photography compared to some hybrid cameras.